MohanedElDeebGitHub/College-Projects/README.md

 ## Contact

-If you have any questions, feel more than free to ask them through my Discrod: https://discord.gg/mn6K5Y6Rvp .
+If you have any questions, feel more than free to ask them.